What SEO mistakes do you need to avoid if you want to maximize your SEO performance in 2021?

 3. Industry Growth

-According to Borrell Associates, over $65 billion was invested into the SEO industry in 2016.
+According to Borrell Associates, over $65 billion was invested in the SEO industry in 2016.

 More-and-more capital is flowing into the SEO industry because companies are discovering how powerful it is for growing revenue.